oracle/python-oracledb/doc/src/api_manual/module.rst

 .. function:: register_protocol(protocol, hook_function)

-    Registers a user function to be called prior to connection or pool creation when an :ref:`Easy Connect <easyconnect>` connection string prefixed with the specified protocol is being parsed internally by python-oracledb in Thin mode.
-The registered hook function will also be invoked by :meth:`ConnectParams.parse_connect_string()` in Thin and Thick modes.
+    Registers a user hook function that will be called internally by python-oracledb Thin mode prior to connection or pool creation.
+The hook function will be invoked when :func:`oracledb.connect`,
+    :func:`oracledb.create_pool`, :meth:`oracledb.connect_async()`, or
+    :meth:`oracledb.create_pool_async()` are called with a ``dsn`` parameter value prefixed with the specified protocol.
+The user function will also be invoked when :meth:`ConnectParams.parse_connect_string()` is called in Thin or Thick modes with a similar ``connect_string`` parameter value.

-    Your hook function is expected to find or construct a valid connection string.
-For example, if the Easy Connect string is prefixed "ldaps://" then a hook function registered for the "ldaps" protocol can perform LDAP lookup to retrieve the actual database connection string that will be used during connection creation.
+    Your hook function is expected to construct valid connection details.
+For example, if a hook function is registered for the "ldaps" protocol, then calling :func:`oracledb.connect` with a connection string prefixed with "ldaps://" will invoke the function.
+The function can then perform LDAP lookup to retrieve and set the actual database information that will be used internally by python-oracledb to complete the connection creation.

-    The ``protocol`` parameter is a string that will be matched against the prefix of Easy Connect strings that appears before the "://".
+    The ``protocol`` parameter is a string that will be matched against the prefix appearing before "://" in connection strings.

     The ``hook_function`` parameter should be a function with the signature::